Time to leave? Here's how to write a good resignation letter.

 This is not only gracious but also strategic, as you may need to leverage this role in the future and maintain connections.

 Optional: a reason

-You don't have to give a reason for your decision to resign.
-However, if you have a close relationship with your manager, you may opt to.
-If you choose this path, be concise ‒ there's no need to include extravagant details about your new life plan.
+You don't have to give reasons for leaving your job.
+However, if you have a close relationship with your manager or team members, you may opt to.
+If you choose this path, be concise ‒ there's no need to include extravagant details about your new position and life plan.
 A simple mention of a new opportunity or a decision to spend more time with family is enough.